jaspervdj/jaspervdj/posts/2024-08-21-turnstyle.md

 programming community, I was quite surprised nobody had ever tried to do a functional variant of it (as far as I could find).

-I wanted to create something based on Lambda Calculus.
+I wanted to create something based on [Lambda Calculus].
 It forms a nice basis for a minimal specification, and I knew that while code would still be somewhat frustrating to write, there is the comforting thought of being able to reuse almost everything once it's written.